Black Folks Soul Food Hoppin John Recipe

 This Instant Pot soul food recipe yields a quick and easy flavorful meal.
 Making Hoppin John in a Crockpot is possible.
 Although you’ll want to adjust for it to take hours instead of minutes.

-Black Folks Pork Jowl In The Air Fryer
+What do you do with the ham hock after the peas have cooked? - Black Folks Pork Jowl In The Air Fryer

 What do you do with the ham hock after the peas have cooked?